DEFRA/admin-prototype-kit/README.md

 [![Build Status](https://travis-ci.org/DEFRA/admin-prototype-kit.svg)](https://travis-ci.org/DEFRA/admin-prototype-kit)
 [![security](https://hakiri.io/github/DEFRA/admin-prototype-kit/master.svg)](https://hakiri.io/github/DEFRA/admin-prototype-kit/master)

+> Note: The [GOVUK admin template](https://github.com/alphagov/govuk_admin_template) that this was supposed to provide a prototyping kit for has now been marked as deprecated and will not be getting any new updates.
+Hence work on this project has also now stopped.
+There will be no further changes and the project has now been archived.

 Based on a stripped down Rails 4.2 application, this kit provides a way to create high-res prototypes based on the [GOV.UK admin template](https://github.com/alphagov/govuk_admin_template) that users can interact with, as quickly and simply as possible.

 ## Use in production